 For game objects it is more complicated to detect interaction since things such as camera translation and render script projection will impact the required calculations.
 There are two general approaches to detecting interaction with game objects:

-A ready to use solution for using collision objects to detect user input can be found in the Defold-Input library asset.
+A ready to use solution for using collision objects to detect user input with drag and click support can be found in the Defold-Input asset.

 In both cases there is a need to convert from the screen space coordinates of the mouse or touch event and the world space coordinates of the game objects.
 This can be done in a couple of different ways: